Ayşe Hümaşah Sultan

-Ayşe Hümaşah Sultan (عایشه سلطان; 1541–1604) was an Ottoman princess, the only daughter of Mihrimah Sultan and Rüstem Pasha (Grand Vizier 1544–53, 1555–61).
+Ayşe Hümaşah Sultan (عایشه سلطان; 1541–1604) was an Ottoman princess, the only daughter of princess Mihrimah Sultan and Rüstem Pasha (Grand Vizier 1544–53, 1555–61).
 She was the granddaughter of Sultan Suleiman the Magnificent (1520–1566) and his legal wife Hürrem Sultan.

 Early life

 Ayşe Humaşah Sultan was born in 1541 in Istanbul.
 Her father was Rüstem Pasha, a devshirme from Croatia, and her mother was Mihrimah Sultan, the daughter of Sultan Suleiman the Magnificent and Hürrem Sultan.
 She was the only daughter of her parents, but she had at least a younger brother, Sultanzade Osman Bey.
 Like her cousin Hümaşah Sultan, she was reportedly beloved by her grandfather.
 A sign of her grandfather's favour towards her can be seen from her title: Ayşe Hümaşah was in fact titled Sultan as the daughters of the male members of the dynasty, rather than with the inferior title of Hanımsultan as the daughter of the female members.
 Consequently, her sons and daughters, who as great-grandchildren in the female line of a Sultan should have neither titles nor be considered members of the imperial family, were instead entitled to the titles of Sultanzade for males and Hanımsultan for females, as was rule for the children of a Sultana.
 Ayşe Hümaşah, her mother, and her cousin would all imitate the communication style ushered in by her grandmother Hürrem, whose letters to the Sultan are known for their colourfulness, charm, and smoothness.